Conflict is normal, violence is not. Conflict can be resolved without violence or abuse.

-- Help people to discover the root cause of their violence.
+- Trauma-sensitive – helps clients to discover and address the root cause of their behaviors.

-- Teach people how to create physical, psychological and emotional safety.
+- Teaches clients how to create and sustain physical and emotional safety.

-- Learn how to work through and heal our own hurts, fears, sadness, shame and frustration without turning to anger and violence.
+- Teaches clients to identify and address fears, sadness, shame and frustration without turning to anger and violence.

-- Learn how to replace violence with respect, caring, understanding, acceptance, trust and appreciation.
+- Clients learn to replace ineffective behaviors with respect, caring, understanding, acceptance, trust and appreciation.

 The group sessions provide participants with a safe and supportive place to: